HQNEXTPCB/HQNEXTPCB-kicad-addone-repository/README.md

-# HQ NEXTPCB kicad plugin repository
+# HQ NEXTPCB kicad addone repository

 A repositiory for KiCAD addone packages of HQ NEXTPCB